Volunteer Programs in Tanzania

 As the largest country in East Africa, Tanzania has plenty of adventures to satisfy even the most extreme case of wanderlust.
 For those who love the sun and sand, Tanzania offers up the white sand beaches of Zanzibar.
 Adventurers can stand on top of the “roof of Africa” after the long climb up Mt.
 Kilimanjaro or go on safari in the Serengeti or the famous and expansive Ngorongoro crater.

-While Tanzania is one of Africa’s most politically stable countries, an extreme poverty, lack of educational resources, and the persistence of the HIV/AIDS epidemic continue to take their toll on the Tanzanian people.
-Tanzania offers a variety of opportunities in many different sectors for the passionate volunteer.
-Whether you already have training in a particular field or would like to gain experience, there are many established NGO's and non-profits operating in Tanzania that would gladly take your passion and support.
+While Tanzania is one of Africa’s most politically stable countries, extreme poverty, lack of educational resources, and the persistence of the HIV/AIDS epidemic continue to take their toll on the Tanzanian people.
+Tanzania offers a variety of opportunities in many different sectors for passionate volunteers.
+Whether you already have training in a particular field or would like to gain experience, there are many established NGOs and non-profits operating in Tanzania that would gladly take your passion and support.
 Whichever program you choose, Tanzania’s wildlife, cultural diversity, and rich East African history will not disappoint.

-Health: Lack of resources and access to care present many health related problems to the people of Tanzania, particularly those living outside of urban centers in Tanzania’s rural areas.
+Lack of resources and access to care present many health-related problems to the people of Tanzania, particularly those living outside of urban centers in Tanzania’s rural areas.
 Common illnesses are malaria, typhoid, and hepatitis A. In particular, the HIV/AIDS epidemic continues to be a problem, as the prevalence rate in the country remains high.
 Of the 33 million people in the world infected with HIV/AIDS, 1.2 million are living in Tanzania.
-Volunteers interested in health are needed not only in the clinic setting, but also to educate on self-care and prevention.
+Volunteers interested in health are needed not only in the clinic setting but also to educate on self-care and prevention.

 Because of a long-time NGO culture and large presence of the tourism industry in Tanzania, Western culture is more and more integrated into Tanzanian life.
 While in major urban areas, volunteers will likely run into a growing community of expats.
 Here is a list of all of the NGOs in Tanzania.
 However, there are a few key customs to observe while in Tanzania that are different.

-Although most trips to Tanzania are very peaceful, traveler's should be wary as petty theft can be a problem in large Tanzanian centers such as Arusha, Dar es Salaam, and Zanzibar--areas frequented by foreign travellers and expatriates.
+Although most trips to Tanzania are very peaceful, travelers should be wary as petty theft can be a problem in large Tanzanian centers such as Arusha, Dar es Salaam, and Zanzibar—areas frequented by foreign travelers and expatriates.
 Travelers should be cautious when walking in the streets.
 Do not carry large cameras or wear expensive jewelry and always walk with another person.
 It is also important to take licensed taxicabs when you need transportation at night.